ghadikq/Mortgage_Prediction/README.md

 ### Why it is good to use RAPIDS in this project?

-- Large data size
+- **Large data size**
-    The data has 2,771,993 rows and 108 columns so using CPU will take a long time to import, clean, train, and test the ML model.
+    -- The data has 2,771,993 rows and 108 columns so using CPU will take a long time to import, clean, train, and test the ML model.
 Using GPU helped work progress faster.

-- Data Cleaning
+- **Data Cleaning**
-    This data need a lot of cleaning so using cudf instead of pandas help to reduce preprocessing time.
+    -- This data need a lot of cleaning so using cudf instead of pandas help to reduce preprocessing time.
+- **Limited Time**
+    -- I worked on this project for 4 days so have faster processing definitely helps.

 ### RAPIDS Libraries used in this project:

 - **cuDF** for EDA as a replacement for Pandas you can find the documentation [here](https://docs.rapids.ai/api/cudf/nightly/api.html)